+Validity of model's assumptions

-7.2 Validity of Model's Assumptions.
-Reinforcement learning models fit to human data often assume that choices are stochastic-that participants fail to choose the most valuable bandit.
-In standard tasks involving only feedback about the value of the chosen option (factual feedback), some randomness in choices promotes exploration, which in turns allows information to be acquired that may be relevant for future decisions.
+Reinforcement learning models fit to human data often assume that choices are stochastic, i.e. that participants fail to choose the most valuable bandit.
+In standard tasks involving only feedback about the value of the chosen option (factual feedback), some randomness in choices promotes exploration which in turns allows information to be acquired that may be relevant for future decisions.
 However, our task involves both factual and counterfactual feedback, and so exploration is not required to learn the value of the two bandits.
-Nevertheless, in some simulations, we modeled choices with a softmax rule, which assumes that decisions are corrupted by gaussian noise, or an ε -greedy policy, which introduces lapses to the choice process with a fixed probability.
+Nevertheless, in some simulations we modelled choices with a softmax rule, which assumes that decisions are corrupted by Gaussian noise, or an e-greedy policy, which introduces lapses to the choice process with a fixed probability.
 Implicitly, thus, we are committing to the idea that value-guided decisions may be irreducibly noisy even where exploration is not required (Renart & Machens, 2014).
 Indeed, others have shown that participants continue to make noisy decisions even where counterfactual feedback is available, even if they have attributed that noise to variability in learning rather than choice (Findling, Skvortsova, Dromnelle, Palminteri, & Wyart, 2019).

-Due to our assumptions, this study has a number of limitations.
-First, we explored the properties of a confirmatory model that has been previously shown to provide a good fit to human data performing a bandit task with factual and counterfactual feedback.
+Due to our assumptions, the present study has a number of limitations.
+Firstly, we explored the properties of a confirmatory model that has been previously shown to provide a good fit to human data performing a bandit task with factual and counterfactual feedback.
 However, we acknowledge that this is not the only possible model that could increase reward by enhancing the difference between represented values of options.
 In principle, any other models producing choice hysteresis might be able to explain these results (Katahira, 2018; Miller, Shenhav, & Ludvig, 2019; Worthy, Pang, & Byrne, 2013).
-An analysis of these different models and their respective resilience to decision noise in different settings is beyond the scope of our study here but would be an interesting target for future research.
-Second, the results described here hold assuming a fixed and equal level of stochasticity (e.g., softmax temperature) in agents' behaviors, regardless of their bias (i.e., the specific combination of learning rates).
+An analysis of these different models and of their respective resilience to decision noise in different settings is beyond the scope of the current study but would be an interesting target for future research.
+Secondly, the results described here hold assuming a fixed and equal level of stochasticity (e.g. softmax temperature) in agents' behaviours, irrespective of their bias (i.e. the specific combination of learning rates).
 Relaxing this assumption, an unbiased agent could perform equally well as a biased agent subject to more decision noise.
-Thus, the benefit of confirmatory learning is relentlessly linked to the level of noise, and one level of confirmation bias cannot be thought as being beneficial overall.
-Third, our study does not investigate the impact on the performance of other kinds of internal noise such like an update noise (Findling et al., 2019).
-The latter, instead of perturbing the policy itself, perturbs at each trial the update process of the option's value (i.e., prediction errors are blurred with a gaussian noise) and cannot presumably produce a similar increase in performance, having overall no effect on the average difference between these option values.
+Thus, the benefit of confirmatory learning is relentlessly linked to the level of noise and one level of confirmation bias cannot be thought as being beneficial overall.
+Thirdly, the present study does not investigate the impact on the performance of other kinds of internal noise such like an update noise (Findling et al., 2019).
+The latter, instead of perturbing the policy itself, perturbs at each trial the update process of the options' value (i.e. predictions errors are blurred with a Gaussian noise), and cannot presumably produce a similar increase in performance, having overall no effect on the average difference between these option values.